Ed Sheeran fans fume over invalid tickets

-Ed Sheeran fans fume over invalid tickets as UK tour begins
+Ed Sheeran fans fume over invalid tickets as stadium tour begins

-Hundreds of fans turned up to the first night of Ed Sheeran's UK tour on Thursday to discover their tickets were invalid and they had to buy new ones.
+Hundreds of fans turned up to the first stadium date of Ed Sheeran's UK tour on Thursday to discover their tickets were invalid and they had to buy new ones.

 On Tuesday, Sheeran's promoters said they had cancelled all tickets bought on Viagogo in a crack-down on touting.